 There are flashguns you can buy that cost more than my Canon 1300D but, unless you are a specialist like the late Walter Chandoha, I am guessing us newbies won’t need them for a while.

 STOP PRESS Owen and his dad are back doing us movie reviews.
-Please check out their movies here.
+Please check out their first reviews here.